Retaking the MCAT

 Other institutions will average the scores of each section from all of the test dates.

-You will also find medical schools may consider the overall testing history and consider each exam date on its own merits.
+You will also find medical schools may consider the overall testing history and consider each exam date on its own merit.

 There are too many ways in which medical schools can slice and dice your scores when retaking the MCAT so you need to contact the schools individually and find out their policy on multiple MCAT exams.